vaskoGut/Learning/README.md

   44. ### #react-event-handler
       Event handler - is function which is called on some action inside our component.
 F.e. onclick or onchange

+  45. ### #forward-ref
+      When to Use forwardRef
+      You need direct access to a DOM element in a child functional component.
+      Your component serves as a wrapper for other components, and you want to ensure the ref reaches the underlying DOM node.
+      You are working with third-party libraries or animations that require direct DOM access.
+      You are building reusable, customizable components where consumers might need ref access.

  ________________________________________________________________________________________________________________________________
   1. ### #what-is-redux